Pearl: Meta's Production RL Library That Actually Ships to Production

 )

-# Save trained agent
+# Save a trained agent

-checkpoint = agent.state_dict()
+checkpoint = torch.load('agent_checkpoint.pt')

 Gotcha